 I really wanted to try crawling through the tunnels, but as soon as I crouched down I ended up turning around because it was so tight!
 When my friend came out the other side, he said I'd made a good decision because even he'd found it quite difficult.

-Tours cost around 380kVND (13€) and include transport from the city centre.
-If you're interested in Vietnam War history, it's worth doing, but manage your expectations.
+A day tour costs around 380kVND (€13) and includes transport from the city center.
+If you're interested in Vietnam War history, it's worth visiting, but manage your expectations.
+This network of tunnels provides insight into how the Viet Cong survived and operated during wartime.

 Saigon Opera House and Cultural Experiences